naema-bakar/retail-sustainability-benchmarking/README.md

 * **SBTi (Science Based Targets initiative)**
   *Method:* Data is extracted from the master dashboard to benchmark verified 1.5°C and FLAG target timelines.
 * **CDP (Carbon Disclosure Project)**
-  *Method:* Official letter grades are analysed alongside detailed company questionnaires sourced from investor archives to isolate localized food and agricultural footprints.
+  *Method:* Official letter grades are analysed alongside detailed company questionnaires sourced from investor archives to isolate localised food and agricultural footprints.
 * **WBA (World Benchmarking Alliance)**
   *Method:* Rankings from the Food and Agriculture Benchmark are utilised to grade retailers on food specific criteria like food waste and packaging.
 * **Official Corporate Disclosures**